 When the special education team determines that a student is having difficulty accessing the curriculum or achieving their goals related to one of these areas, the team may contact an occupational or physical therapist for information, suggestions or appropriate strategies and possible assessment.

-Occupational and physical therapists work collaboratively with the student's IEP team and participate in screening, evaluation and program planning.
+Occupational and physical therapists work collaboratively with the student's IEP team and participate in consultation, evaluation and program planning.
 Following an evaluation, the IEP team may determine that OT and/or PT is required for a student to support his or her annual goals or access their educational program.
-Interventions may include modifications or adaptations to classroom tools or activities, introduction of useful specialized tools or equipment, and participation in direct therapy services.
+Interventions may include modifications or adaptations to classroom tools or activities, introduction of useful specialized tools or equipment, and participation in direct or indirect therapy services.
 All interventions are designed to help students succeed in their educational program.